lvshrd/BPNN-ranging-server/readme.md

-# Improvement of Range Estimation Model for Presence Check System based on BP Neural Network
+# Ranging Model Improvement for Presence Check System based on BP Neural Network

 The system originally adopted a simple Shadowing model, where RSSI values were obtained by scanning surrounding devices through the mobile end.
 These values were then input into a simple coefficient pending equation to calculate the logarithmic loss formula of A (RSSI value at reference distance) and n (environmental factor), as detailed in relevant literature, to obtain distance values.